MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksrtaudio_getreadpacket_info.md

 ### -field PerformanceCounterValue

-Returns the performance counter value corresponding to the sampling instant of the first sample in the packet.
+Returns the performance counter value corresponding to the sampling instance of the first sample in the packet.

 ### -field MoreData